What are Topographic Surveys?

 - Information such as elevations under a tree’s canopy, tree trunk location and size, pipe diameter, valve boxes, and drip line;

-- Landscape architects often times encourage their clients to contract with a licensed land surveyor for a topographic survey so they have accesses to important information including the location of existing structures and trees, elevations at various points on the site, and utility lines.
+- Landscape architects encourage their clients to contract with a licensed land surveyor for a topographic survey, so they have accesses to important information including the location of existing structures and trees, elevations at various points on the site, and utility lines.
+A topographic survey and a boundary survey gives the architect the information they need to avoid placement of landscaping on the neighbor’s property.